 Kurt Opsahl is the Deputy Executive Director and General Counsel of the Electronic Frontier Foundation.
 In addition to representing clients on civil liberties, free speech and privacy law, Opsahl counsels on EFF projects and initiatives.
 Opsahl is the lead attorney on the Coders' Rights Project, and is representing several companies who are challenging National Security Letters.
 Before joining EFF, Opsahl worked at Perkins Coie, where he represented technology clients with respect to intellectual property, privacy, defamation, and other online liability matters, including working on Kelly v.
 Arribasoft, MGM v.
 Grokster and CoStar v.
 LoopNet.
 For his work responding to government subpoenas, Opsahl is proud to have been called a "rabid dog" by the Department of Justice.
 Prior to Perkins, Opsahl was a research fellow to Professor Pamela Samuelson at the U.C.
 Berkeley School of Information Management & Systems.
 Opsahl received his law degree from Boalt Hall, and undergraduate degree from U.C.
 Santa Cruz.
 Opsahl co-authored "Electronic Media and Privacy Law Handbook."
 In 2007, Opsahl was named as one of the "Attorneys of the Year" by California Lawyer magazine for his work on the O'Grady v.
 Superior Court appeal.
 In 2014, Opsahl was elected to the USENIX Board of Directors.

-Nicole supports EFF's donors and fundraising efforts as Donor Relations Coordinator.
+Nicole supports EFF's fundraising efforts and specializes in donor correspondence and outreach.
 She also previously planned and executed annual events for EFF, including the Pioneer Awards and Cyberlaw Trivia.
 Before joining EFF's Development Team, she had over a decade of nonprofit experience working with individual and institutional donors, primarily at the Tides Foundation.
-She managed a wide range of social justice-focused philanthropic efforts by running grantmaking programs and providing customized programmatic services.
-She has also supported fiscally sponsored projects at both the Tides Center and at the San Francisco Parks Trust.
+She managed a wide range of social justice-focused philanthropic efforts by running grantmaking programs and offering customized programmatic services.
+She has also supported fiscally sponsored projects at both the Tides Center and the San Francisco Parks Trust.
 In her spare time, she enjoys frolicking with baby goats and making pickles.

-Cooper is a security researcher and programmer at EFF.
-He has worked on projects such as Privacy Badger, Canary Watch, Ethersheet, and analysis of state sponsored malware.
-He has also performed security trainings for activists, non profit workers and ordinary folks around the world.
+Cooper is a security researcher and Senior Staff Technologist with the EFF Threat Lab.
+He has worked on projects such as Privacy Badger, Canary Watch, and analysis of state sponsored malware campaigns such as Dark Caracal.
+He has also performed security trainings for activists, non profit workers and ordinary folks, and given talks about security research at security conferences around the world.
 He previously worked building websites for non-profits, such as Greenpeace, Adbusters, and the Chelsea Manning Support Network.
-He also was a co-founder of the Hackbloc hacktivist collective.
-In his spare time he enjoys playing music and participating in street protests.
+Cooper was also an editor and contributor to the hacktivist journal, "Hack this Zine."
+He has spoken at multiple black hat conferences about security issues ranging from IMSI Catchers to Malware attacks against journalists.
+In his spare time he enjoys playing music and playing with his kids.

 Reitman is a board member and co-founder of the Freedom of the Press Foundation, a nonprofit organization that defends and supports unique, independent, nonprofit journalistic institutions.
 She, along with co-founders Daniel Ellsberg, Trevor Timm, and J.P.
 Barlow, received the 2013 Hugh M. Hefner First Amendment Award in Journalism.